Live-performance + time lapse video + installation

-I was one of the selected artists of the IFFTI [International Fashion Foundation] Polimoda Conference 2015, held in Florence, Italy, and in 2016 in Venice, Italy during the Venice Architecture Biennal.
+Reframing Conventions was selected for the IFFTI Polimoda Conference 2015, held in Florence, Italy, and in 2016 in Venice, Italy during the Venice Architecture Biennal.

-Exhibition work, click here to see the performance video.
+Exhibition work, click here to see the time lapse.

-Amongst others, like Diane Pernet, Patrick de Muynck and Jane Rapley, I was also part of the last ‘In conversation with’ panel discussion about fashion, design and education.
+Amongst others like Diane Pernet, Patrick de Muynck and Jane Rapley, Lisette Ros was also part of the last ‘In conversation with’ panel discussion about fashion, design and education.
 Watch the compilation here.

 © Lisette Ros